biopython/biopython.github.io/wiki/SeqIO.md

 shorter.

-However, if you are using Python 2.4 or later, and you are dealing with very *large* files you could benefit from using a **generator expression** instead.
+However, if you are using Python 2.4 or later, and you are dealing with very large files with thousands of records, you could benefit from using a **generator expression** instead.
 This avoids creating the entire list of desired records in memory:

 ``` python
 from Bio.SeqIO import SequenceIterator, WriteSequences